 American Shipper IV

-U.S. Lines traces its roots to 1872 and has operated under various names and owners.
-It operated many liners and cargo ships in the 1920s and 1930s and hundreds of ships during World War II.
+U.S. Lines, which traces its roots to 1872, has operated under various names and owners.
+It boasted many liners and cargo ships in the 1920s and ’30s and hundreds more during World War II.
 The longtime headquarters was located at One Broadway in New York City.

-Although U.S. Lines had a good head start in the containership era, competition from Sea-Land Service, and later foreign operators, spelled the end for this once great company.
-Bankruptcy was filed in 1986 and the fleet was auctioned off shortly thereafter.
+Although U.S. Lines benefited from a good head start in the containership era, competition from SeaLand Service, and later foreign operators, spelled the end for this once-great company.
+It filed bankruptcy in 1986 and the fleet was auctioned off shortly thereafter.